 What do you do in your downtime?

-I am a painter first, so finding the time while I’m travelling to sit and sketch/paint can be relaxing.
+I am a painter first, so finding the time while I’m traveling to sit and sketch/paint can be relaxing.
 I love the cinema and I keep up-to-date with newly released movies etc. I like to go on a Monday night with my wife and whichever of my 7 children are free to join.
 I found much of my inspiration for my AW 2016 Collection from watching Mad Max on a flight to Thailand…you can learn a lot on a long-haul flight!

 What inspired your SS RTW?

 It was a real nod to the 60s and the time of Courrèges.
 I experimented with neoprene fabrics in bold colors, but still incorporating my philosophy for supreme tailoring.
 I manufacture most of my collections between the UK and Italy.
-The Italians have a natural understanding for tailoring and fabrics, so this collection was a lot of fun to work on.
+The Italians have a natural understanding of tailoring and fabrics, so this collection was a lot of fun to work on.

 What kind of creative outlets help you create each collection afresh?

 I travel constantly.
 I reinvent myself and my collections every season, and the inspiration always comes from a different source.
-Going to the fabric fairs and trade shows, shows me what colors and materials are coming in.
+Going to the fabric fairs and trade shows me what colors and materials are coming in.
 But being aware of other creative outlets, be it photography, film or art are big sources of inspiration.

 I see a lot of graduates who come out of college thinking they have everything they need to succeed but in many cases, the basic skills are very undeveloped.
 Don’t start out thinking you’re going to be a fashion designer – learn to draw, learn to make a toile, learn to sew, learn about fabrics, learn about finance, whatever it is, with any of these skills you can make it in the industry.
 Maybe you won’t be able to create a successful brand but if you have those skills, you will always be in demand.

 Extremely important!
-At the end of the day, it’s a combination of natural talent and then developing that talent in a real work-environment, which really gives that confidence and knowledge to take on your own brand or label.
+At the end of the day, it’s a combination of natural talent and then developing that talent in a real work environment, which really gives that confidence and knowledge to take on your own brand or label.
 Understanding all the facets of the design, manufacturing and retail process is essential – from understanding fabrics and materials to knowing the best regions for manufacturing different garments and having a clear idea of where you want your product to sit.
 This all takes time.